 It’s such an interesting time to explore what and who influences us and why.
-We are living in a time when experts and politicians are flooding our media streams every day with COVID updates, telling us about vaccines and how we need to behave.
-Celebrities have long held influencing power over what we wear, buy, eat and even how we feel about ourselves.
-Leaders likewise often hold the title of influencer, because someone somewhere once upon a time decided that they will navigate us to some form of success.
+We are living in a time when experts and politicians are flooding our media streams every day with pandemic updates, telling us about vaccines and how we need to behave.
+Celebrities have long-held influencing power over what we wear, buy, eat and even how we feel about ourselves.
+Leaders likewise often hold the title of 'influencer', because someone somewhere once upon a time decided that they'll navigate us to some form of success.

 There’s no doubt about it: the art of influencing and persuasion is seeing a new chapter, so we’ve collated three books here that explore this deeply and from different perspectives.
 Happy reading!

 Have you ever wondered why seemingly ignorant people somehow end up in positions of power?
 (A certain ex-US president no doubt comes to mind …) In this book, the authors explain why we’re often persuaded to follow ‘messengers’, not because of the message they’re conveying, but because of certain personal attributes, ranging from their appearance and financial status to their dominance and connection with their audience.
 In the era of fake news, it’s important for us to understand the factors that determine why we will (or won’t) listen to someone, so we can learn to separate the idea that’s being communicated from the person who’s delivering it.

 There are so many double standard that complicate life for professional women – chief among them the expectation that they ‘play nice’ and aren’t seen to be too ambitious (unlike men, who are typically celebrated for their success).
 In this book, author Alicia Menendez examines the pressure put on women to be amiable at work, home, and in the public sphere, and explores the price they pay for internalising those demands.
 She offers practical solutions, encouraging women to examine how they perceive themselves and to throw out the 'rule book' when it comes to perception and likability in the workplace.